Starry, Starry Night

 Death Valley, the Largest Dark-Sky Park in the U.S., is Center Stage for Stargazing

 One of the rarest and greatest natural attractions in the United States is total darkness.
 And one of the best places to experience this phenomenon is California’s Death Valley National Park.
-Because its skies are affected by only the smallest amounts of light pollution from distant cities, it is classified Gold Tier by the International Dark-Sky Association, the highest level of designation for its star-filled skies.
+Because its skies are affected by only the smallest amounts of light pollution from distant cities, it is classified Gold Tier by the International Dark-Sky Association, the highest level of designation for star-filled skies.
 Astronomical objects visible there are available only in some of the darkest locations around the globe.

 So it’s no wonder that Death Valley is center stage for the growing trend of night-sky tourism, drawing visitors from all over the world for clear views of the heavenly bodies.

-Furnace Creek Resort, located between Los Angeles and Las Vegas in Death Valley, is ideally positioned in the park to serve as a base for stargazing.
+The Oasis at Death Valley, located between Los Angeles and Las Vegas in Death Valley, is ideally positioned in the park to serve as a base for stargazing.
 With clear nights the norm, lack of settled land, and the exterior lights of the resort dim by design, breathtaking western sunsets give way to expansive skies and endless stars.
 It’s perfect for travelers in search of astronomical sights — constellations, planets, deep-sky objects, celestial events like lunar eclipses and meteor showers, and even galaxies like the increasingly hard-to-spot Milky Way.

 “At Death Valley the sky literally begins at your feet,” said Tyler Nordgren, Associate Professor of Physics at the University of Redlands (Calif.) and International Dark-Sky Association board member.
 “Less than a five-hour drive from Los Angeles, there’s a place where anyone can look up and see the universe the way everyone could 100 years ago.”